You are free to choose, but you are not free of the consequences of those choices.

 Choices have consequences

-People frequently think that they can make any choice they want, and that they can have anything in life that their heart desires.
+People frequently think that they can make any choice they want and that they can have anything in life that their heart desires.

 But this is not the case.
 Choices and consequences are intertwined, and choosing is losing.
 You can’t have it all.
 Each decision we make, no matter how insignificant it might seem to us, has its consequences.
 Both positively and negatively.

 The results of choices can be great, but they can also be terrible.
-One awful decision can literally ruin your entire life.
+One awful decision can ruin your entire life.

 Choices do matter